BryanApellanes/bamio/README.md

-﻿# This document should be considered a draft
+﻿# This document is a draft

 TODO: https://natemcmaster.com/blog/2017/11/11/build-tools-in-nuget/